IamGeorge254/Diabetes-Prediction/README.md

 Feature Selection: Retained only the most impactful variables based on correlation and feature importance analysis to enhance model performance.
 ## Model Development Overview

-Multiple machine learning models were explored, including Logistic Regression, Decision Tree, Random Forest, and Support Vector Machine (SVM).
+Multiple machine learning models were explored, including Logistic Regression, Random Forest, and Support Vector Machine (SVM).
 Development Workflow:
 Train-Test Split: 80% of the data was used for training, 20% for testing.